hexojs/hexo-renderer-stylus/README.md

 ## Extensibility

 This plugin provide a filter `stylus:renderer` to allows you extend it.
-When there’s something you cannot do in Stylus, define it in JavaScript!
+When there's something you cannot do in Stylus, define it in JavaScript!

 For example, to define some global variable: